RSaab/DHCP-Starvation/ReadMe.md

 Snort:
-	Snort is used to detect large number of DHCP DISCOVER and DHCP REQUEST messages alerts are reported to an alert text file to be monitored by final.py
+	Snort is used to detect large number of DHCP DISCOVER and DHCP REQUEST messages alerts are reported to an alert text file to be monitored.

-final.py:
+ICMP_Signaling_Detection.py:
-	watches the alert file of snort for changes once it is modified, it reads all leased IPs from the DHCP server, and then it calls a function from ping.py
+	watches the alert file of snort for changes once it is modified, it reads all leased IPs from the DHCP server, and then starts to ping each address,
 	based on the result it identifies the user as legitimate or malicious

 ping.py: